beesuit/dev-resources/README.md

 - Use ag (The silver searcher) to look for strings in the files

 ## Postgres
-- pg_dump dbname -U username -h localhost -Fc (Remember to indicate **localhost** otherwise it tries to authenticate based on the OS username)
+- pg_dump dbname -U username -h localhost -Fc > outfile.dump (Remember to indicate **localhost** otherwise it tries to authenticate based on the OS username)

 ## Kill osxfuse